TinkerTools/tinker-ffe/README.md

 <H2><B>Installation Kits</B></H2>

 Pre-built installation kits for the Tinker-FFE package can be found at https://dasher.wustl.edu/tinker/, and are available for Linux, Macintosh and Windows computers.
 Tinker-FFE contains an embedded version of the full Tinker software package, modified to provide for socket communication between Tinker and the Tinker-FFE GUI via Java sockets.
-Unless you wish to develop Tinker-FFE, we recommend use of these kits since the build process is rather involved.
+Unless you wish to develop Tinker-FFE, we recommend use of the prebuilt kits since the build process is rather involved.

 <H2><B>Build Process</B></H2>